johandry/VeDeV/README.md

-# vedev: Virtual Environment for Development
+# VeDeV: Virtual Environment for Development

-This is a project in development, it is not ready yet.

-Create a Virtual Environment for Develoment for OS X and Windows.
-Uses [Packer](http://www.packer.io/) to create the Vagrant Box, [Vagrant](https://www.vagrantup.com/) to manage the virtual machine, [VirtualBox](https://www.virtualbox.org/) as the virtualization software, [Puppet](http://puppetlabs.com/) and Shell Scripts to provision the new box and [Docker](https://www.docker.com/) to build, ship and run the developed application.
+Create a Virtual Environment for Development for OS X and Windows.
+Uses [Packer](http://www.packer.io/) to create the Vagrant Box, [Vagrant](https://www.vagrantup.com/) to manage the virtual machine, [VirtualBox](https://www.virtualbox.org/) as the virtualization software, Scripts to provision the new box and [Docker](https://www.docker.com/) to build, ship and run the developed application.

-As Docker require a virtual machine manager in OS X and Windows, vedev use Vagrant for this purpose.
+As Docker require a virtual machine manager in OS X and Windows, VeDeV use Vagrant for this purpose.
 Instead of use a pre-build and shared box, you can create your own with Packer using what ever OS you like with the same requirements for the developed application.
-In case you are using Linux it is possible to skip Vagrant and VirtualBox to use Docker.
-The initial provisioning of the box is done with shell scripts and Puppet.
+In case you are using Linux then ignore Vagrant and VirtualBox, and use Docker directly.

+The initial provisioning of the box is done with shell scripts on Packer.
+Later you can provision the box with shell or Puppet on Vagrant.
+The project requirements can be provisioned with Docker.

 ## Requirements